Risk Behaviours and Attitudes

 The Risk Function uses the Assessment of Risk Behaviours and Attitudes (ARBA) to keep driving improved attitudes and behaviours across the Group, and the Risk Communications Plan to ensure that there is a consistent understanding of risk management and the concept of risk ownership throughout the Group.

-In 2018, the Plan featured a programme of activity to reinforce the message that risk is everyone’s responsibility.
-It involved staff awareness campaigns, feature articles on the internet and a programme of activities including ‘back to the floor’ activities across the business, attendance at CRO Awards events and 121s with new members of the SLT and Board.
+In 2020, the Plan featured a programme of activity to reinforce the message that risk is everyone’s responsibility.
+It involved staff awareness campaigns and feature articles on the internet.

 The Risk Communications Plan was supplemented by other mechanisms such as training for the business and other business as usual activity.
 As a result of this, Risk increased its visibility, increased staff understanding of risk and built relationships across the Group.